-The piano program at the High School Summer Music Academy includes private lessons with CU Boulder faculty members; daily performance/master classes; classes on practicing, technique and sight-reading; chamber music opportunities; designated practice time; additional electives and opportunities to meet and have fun with other music academy participants.
-For Summer 2021, our piano program will be entirely online.
+The piano program at the High School Summer Music Academy includes private lessons with CU Boulder faculty members; daily performance/master classes; classes on practicing, technique and sight-reading; chamber music opportunities; designated practice time; additional electives ... and opportunities to meet and have fun with other music academy participants.

-To secure your spot in the High School Summer Music Academy, please follow the registration form link below and complete the online registration form by May 15, 2021.
-A non-refundable $50 deposit, which goes toward the full camp fees, is required with your registration.
+To secure your spot in the High School Summer Music Academy, please follow the Register link below and complete the online registration form by May 12, 2022.
+A non-refundable $150 deposit, which goes toward the full camp fees, is required with your registration.

 - Email a YouTube link (or links) to Jennifer Hayghe (email@example.com).
 Note: An alternative acceptable format may be a link to an audio track(s) in a file sharing website such as SoundCloud.